anttomi/spotify-userdata/README.md

 # spotify-userdata

-Spotify is for the extended data that you get when asking via email
+Script is for the extended data that you get when asking via email

 Includes crappy UI!

 Todo:

-Refacturing, better UI, combining both scripts.
+Refacturing, better UI.

 Script has to have endsong_.json files in same folder.